 - There must be no forced distribution or quotas for marks

-- Standards can be reviewed during the year but revised standards cannot be applied retrospectively – see Q and As at end of the agreement.
+- Standards can be reviewed during the year but revised standards cannot be applied retrospectively – see the FAQs

-- People should not be marked down just because they are new to a job – see Q and As at the end of the agreement
+- People should not be marked down just because they are new to a job – see the FAQs

 - If assessed as Development Needed, agree with your manager the areas for improvement and ask for their support to achieve any necessary improvement.
-Make sure you have a coaching plan – we have put together guidance on this.
 Deal with any shortcomings identified and gather the evidence that you have done so.
-Even if you are challenging your mark then you still need to demand a coaching plan and deal with it.
-Use the lack of a coaching plan as evidence that the mark is unjustified.
+Even if you are challenging your mark then you still need to deal with any issues of alleged under performance.

 Make sure everything is in writing.
 If someone says something to you about your performance but this is verbal and they refuse to confirm in writing one tip is to email confirming your understanding of the discussion.
 They can then either confirm or refute what was said.